muratx10/tax-manager/README.md

 ---

-*Built with ❤️ in Swift for Georgian tax management needs*
+*Built with ❤️ in Swift for professional tax management*